 If you have an avid book reader on your holiday gift list, take a look at at this list of best gifts for readers!
 There are some great books you could get them, but there are also great gifts for book lovers that aren’t books!

 Since we talk books around here a good bit (although I am behind on sharing my latest good reads with you!), I thought it would be fun to create a gift list full of gifts for bookworms this holiday season.

 I’ve complied some of my favorite reads (and ones I have on my to-read list) in different genres, but since it can sometimes be hard to sometimes pinpoint exactly what a fellow reader might like to read, I’ve also gathered some non-book gifts for book readers.
 I have to say, some of these are just super creative!

 Some brands provided products and/or compensation for inclusion in this gift guide.
 However, all thoughts and opinions are 100% my own.
 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 Non-Book Gifts for Avid Readers

-For the guy or gal who still believes in the power of a real book and the beauty of the library, grab them the library card socks.
-If you’ve got someone who’s a bit of a rebel, get them the banned book socks – one sock has titles that were once “banned” and the other has censored strike throughs.
-Either pair is only $10!
+For the guy or gal who still believes in the power of a real book and the beauty of the library, grab them these library card socks.
+If you’ve got someone who’s a bit of a rebel, get them these banned book socks.

 Book Inspired Candle

 Each book candle has it’s own signature smell that relates to the book.
 The Great Gatsby features gin, juniper and daisy, To Kill a Mockingbird is Mint Sweet Tea and Catcher in the Rye is Bourbon and Tobacco Flower.
 The labels are also made to look like library checkout cards!